 We have all heard of KISS...
 Keep It Simple Stupid, or the nicer Keep It Simple Silly.
 This saying applies to all of our writing, whether we are writing a haiku or a thesis for our graduate program.
 It is very important that we keep our writing simple and precise.
 Often times we fall in love with our wording, which is very dangerous when attempting to publish our work.
 Cutting a dearly loved sentence, will not take away the artistic element of the piece if that sentence is unnecessary.
 Knowing when to cut out a word, sentence, or even full paragraphs will enhance the aesthetic quality.
 Here are some ways to recognize when it is important to press the delete button.

 Writing Simple Sentences

-Beware of Redundancy: Redundancy is a very common mistakes in writing.
+Beware of Redundancy: Redundancy is a very common mistake in writing.
 By repeating what's already been stated can cause a paragraph to sound awkward or wordy.
 One way of avoiding this may be to combine two sentences into one.
 Here is a good example:

 2 Sentences: I went to the zoo with my daughter.
 At the zoo, her favorite animals were the monkeys.